celigo/integrator-api-docs/integration.md

 Integration API
 ===========
->**Guidance**: this API is typically only needed by SmartConnector developers.
-If you are not building a SmartConnector then this page can probably be skipped.
+>**Guidance**: this API is typically only needed for SmartConnector development.
+If you are **not** building a SmartConnector then you can skip over this page.

 ### Endpoints